j4ckxyz/openwebui-playwright-tool/README.md

    - Local: `playwright install chromium`
 3) In chat: click + and enable the tool

-Headless auto: If no DISPLAY is present (servers/containers), the tool launches headless automatically.
-You can still force headed by setting the `HEADLESS` valve to false when running with a display.
+Headless-only: The tool always launches headless for reliability across servers, containers, and CI.
+No headed mode is exposed.

 ## What You Get